 Working from Home

 Working from home is very common in today’s society.
-There are many legitimate companies out there hiring individuals to work from home and it is beneficial for employers and employees.
+There are many legitimate companies out there hiring individuals to work from home which can be beneficial for the employer and employee.

 Employees can skip the commute while companies cut some overhead expenses.
 Working from home can be challenging and not as easy as one would think.
 It takes self-discipline, hard work, and dedication to successfully work from home.

 If it sounds too good to be true more than likely it is!
 Don’t fall for “you can make $100/hr” without experience, training, or education.
 Most work at home jobs require you to have a minimum of a high school diploma/GED.
 Some companies require you to work only from your home and on a set schedule while others allow you to work a flexible schedule at any location of your choice.
-It just depends on the company and job position.
 Jobs that require you to be on the phone generally insist you have a work area in your home that is closed off and free of distractions and background noise.

 3 Misconceptions About Working at Home